loopandlearn/news/docs/edition/2025-10-15.md

 Be sure your Loop app remains fully usable by waiting to update iOS until our team gives the “all clear”.

-Check our [Version Updates](https://www.loopandlearn.org/version-updates/) page and [subscribe to this newsletter](https://www.loopandlearn.org/newsletter-signup/) for notifications.
+**Check our [Version Updates](https://www.loopandlearn.org/version-updates/) page and [subscribe to this newsletter](https://www.loopandlearn.org/newsletter-signup/) before updating anything that will impact your OS-AID app!**

 ### Current iOS 26 Bug Status

 iOS 26 requires Loop v3.8.1 in order to be able to manually bolus.

 A few other issues regarding changing Therapy Settings with iOS 26 are not yet fixed.

-> Always check our Version Updates page before updating anything that will impact your OS-AID app!

 - - -